plone/training/export_code.rst

 Topics covered:

 * FTI
-* type-definitions with generic setup
+* type definitions with generic setup
-* XML-schema
+* XML schema
 * more widgets

 Remember the *Talks* content type that we created through-the-web with Dexterity?
 Let's move that new content type into our add-on package so that it may be installed in other sites without TTW manipulation.